 Hit the trail!
 Experience San Diego County’s miles of hiking trails in the County's parks and open space preserves.
 Some trails offer simple strolls along placid streams, while others take you over rugged mountains and isolated valleys.
 Get trekking, and discover one of the most diverse trail systems in the nation!
 A new trail guide is coming soon!

 Plug into nature, where app-happy kids head outside for a rewarding experience.
-More than 3 miles of County Park trails are part of the TRACK Trails program, a nationwide network of outdoor adventures for kids, coordinated by Kids in Parks.
-The program rewards kids for spending time outdoors—both with new experiences and with nature-related gifts.
+About 6 miles of County Park trails are part of the TRACK Trails program, a nationwide network of outdoor adventures for kids, coordinated by Kids in Parks.
+The program rewards kids for spending time outdoors — both with new experiences and with nature-related gifts.
 Kids can earn “Trail TRACKer Gear” for registering their adventures in an online nature journal, and for reaching certain milestones.
-There are three TRACK Trails in County Parks: San Elijo Lagoon Ecological Reserve, Lindo Lake County Park, and Louis A. Stelzer County Park.
+There are six TRACK Trails in County Parks: Felicita County Park, Guajome Regional Park, Lake Morena County Park, Lindo Lake County Park, San Elijo Lagoon Ecological Reserve, San Dieguito County Park, and Stelzer County Park.
 Along each path, you’ll find informational kiosks with brochures highlighting specific activities that kids can participate in to earn credit online.